Break-Through-Tech/Accenture-3A-predicting-heart-disease-risk-from-health-survey-indicators/Challenge-Project-Overview.md

 2. **Begin reviewing the dataset** using the link above
 3. **Read the GitHub Projects documentation** [here](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects)

-I'm excited to work with you!
+I’m excited to work with you!

 ---

 ## ❓ Questions?

-Please bring any questions to our first meeting during the week of August 24th (Break Through Tech's Bridge to Studio - Session B).
+Please bring any questions to our first meeting during the week of August 24th (Break Through Tech’s Bridge to Studio - Session C).

----